 Allergy immunotherapy: Some people may benefit from a treatment that trains your body to tolerate allergens better.
 Your allergist may recommend allergy shots or allergy tablets that dissolve under your tongue.
 These therapies can provide more long-term control of your allergic asthma.

 Manage your allergen exposure: Once you know what you are allergic to, you can take steps to limit your exposure to those substances.
 This is otherwise known as environmental control.

-What Are the Common Triggers of Allergic Asthma?
+What Are the Common Allergens that Trigger Allergic Asthma Symptoms?